-‘Miss Iron Bum’ Bakhar Nabieva Gives Instagram A Revealing Eyeful Of Her Namesake In New Video
+‘Miss Iron Bum’ Bakhar Nabieva Gives Instagram A Very Revealing View Of Her Namesake In New Video

-Bakhar Nabieva isn’t a regular Instagram face.
-The fitness model has the title of “Miss Iron Bum” – and the muscles to prove it.
-The Azerbaijani now comes armed with 2.6 million followers on the platform, and it looks like she’s delivered a fresh new update.
+Bakhar Nabieva is more than a pretty face on Instagram.
+The fitness model holds the title of “Miss Iron Bum” – and has the muscles to prove it.
+The Azerbaijani now boasts 2.6 million followers on the platform, and it looks like she’s delivered a fresh new update.

-Bakhar’s video today showed her in the gym.
-She might pose for numerous photoshoots, but this sensation trains like a pro.
+Bakhar’s most recent video showed her in the gym.
+She might pose for numerous photoshoots, but this sensation still trains like a pro.
 The video showed Bakhar in a workout room with weights stacked all around, although Bakhar herself wasn’t using them.
 She was, however, showing the benefits of all those hours spent pumping iron.
-The star appeared to be facing the mirror in the opening part of the video, but she quickly turned around, with her back being reflected by the glass.
-In short, perfect for showcasing that world-famous behind.
-The star appeared in an ultra-tight and tiny pair of booty shorts in black, with a matching hoodie keeping things sporty.
+The star briefly faced the mirror in the opening part of the video, but she quickly turned around, with her back being reflected by the glass — in short, a perfect angle for showcasing that world-famous behind.
+The star appeared in an ultra-tight and tiny pair of black booty shorts, with a matching hoodie keeping things sporty.

 Fans likely lost their minds when Bakhar bent over.
 The fitness fiend was seen stretching her muscles and leaning forward, affording a pretty revealing view of her rear through the skintight shorts.